Fill Out Form 706 Online in 2025

 Frequently asked questions

-• How to make a reverse QTIP election on Form 706?
+• How do you make a reverse QTIP election on Form 706?

 • What is the difference between Form 706 and Form 709?

-• How to make a QTIP election on Form 706?
+• How do you make a QTIP election on Form 706?

 • What funeral expenses are deductible on Form 706?